6 Things You Can Do To Minimise The Risk Of Being Gazumped

 3) Pre-assemble your professional team

-Doing as much homework as you can will allow you to hit the ground running once your offer is accepted, which can pay huge dividends and be big factor to minimise the risk of being gazumped.
+Doing as much homework as you can will allow you to hit the ground running once your offer is accepted, which can pay huge dividends and be big factor to reduce the risk of being gazumped.

 This goes for getting your finances lined up as well as getting quotes from conveyancing solicitors, property surveyors and even removal companies.
 Assemble your team well in advance so that you’re able to proceed without delay.